Clint Steindl

 Clinton Harold Steindl (born 15 March 1989) is an Australian former professional basketball player who played 12 seasons in the National Basketball League (NBL).
 He played college basketball in the United States for the Saint Mary's Gaels before debuting in the NBL in 2012 with the Cairns Taipans.
 After two seasons with the Taipans, he spent two seasons with the Townsville Crocodiles and won the NBL Most Improved Player in 2016.
 After stints in Belgium and Greece, he joined the Perth Wildcats in 2017, going on to win two NBL championships in 2019 and 2020.
 He won his third NBL championship in 2024 with the JackJumpers.
 He also represented the Australian national team.
 He retired from professional basketball in February 2025.

 Early life and career

 Steindl was born and raised in Mackay, Queensland, before moving to Brisbane for high school, where he attended Anglican Church Grammar School.

-In 2007 and 2008, Steindl attended the Australian Institute of Sport (AIS) in Canberra.
-He played for the AIS basketball team in the South East Australian Basketball League (SEABL).
+In 2007 and 2008, Steindl attended the Australian Institute of Sport (AIS) in Canberra, where he played for the AIS men's team in the South East Australian Basketball League (SEABL).